audreyfeldroy/wagtail-starter-kit/README.rst

 * Multiple virtualenvironments

     The provisioning scripts will provide you with two virtualenvironments.
 One uses Python 2 and the other uses Python 3.
-No configuration required, no changes to the Ubuntu default version of Python, just switch between one or the other using virtualenvwrappers `workon` command
+No configuration required, no changes to the Ubuntu default version of Python, just switch between one or the other using virtualenvwrapper's `workon` command

 * 12 Factor App